kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 Many real experiments do not go smoothly.
 Once the experimenter has established their :math:`-1` and :math:`+1` levels for each variable, they invert that out to real units.
 For example, if temperature was scaled as :math:`T = \dfrac{T_\text{actual} - 450\text{K}}{\text{25K}}`, then :math:`T = -1` corresponds to 425K and :math:`T= +1` corresponds to 475K.

 But if the operator mistakenly sets the temperature to :math:`T_\text{actual} = 465K`, then it doesn't quite reach the +1 level required.
 This is not a wasted experiment.
 Simply code this as :math:`T = \dfrac{465 - 450}{25} = 0.6`, and enter that value in the least squares model for matrix :math:`\mathbf{X}`.
 Then proceed to calculate the model parameters using the standard least squares equations.
-Note that the columns in the X-matrix will not be orthogonal anymore, so :math:`\mathrm{X}^T\mathrm{X}` will not be a diagonal matrix, but it will be almost diagonal.
+Note that the columns in the X-matrix will not be orthogonal anymore, so :math:`\mathbf{X}^T\mathbf{X}` will not be a diagonal matrix, but it will be almost diagonal.

 Similarly, it might be discovered that temperature cannot be set to 475K when the other factor, for example concentration, is also at its high level.
 This might be due to physical or safety constraints.
 On the other hand, :math:`T=475K` can be used when concentration is at its low level.
 This case is the same as described above: set the temperature to the closest possible value for that experiment, and then analyze the data using a least squares model.
 The case when the constraint is known ahead of time is :ref:`dealt with later on <DOE-handling-constraints>`, but in this case, the constraint was discovered just as the run was to be performed.